-For the years ended December 31, 2017 and 2018, all directors, other than the Chairman of the Board, the Lead Director and the CEO, received an annual fee of US\$50,000.
-For the years ended December 31, 2017 and 2018, the Chairman of the Board received an annual fee of US\$100,000 and the Lead Director received an annual fee of US\$75,000.
-The directors, other than the CEO, who were appointed in connection with the Spin-Off in 2017 were also granted 25,000 stock options under the Stock Option Plan.
-As of January 1, 2019, the annual fees were US\$130,000 for the Chairman of the Board, US\$105,000 for the Lead Director and US\$80,000 for all other directors, other than the CEO.
+For the year ended December 31, 2020, all directors, other than the Chair of the Board, the Lead Director and the CEO, received an annual fee of US\$80,000.
+The Chair of the Board received an annual fee of US\$130,000 and the Lead Director received an annual fee of US\$105,000.
+The directors, other than the CEO, who were appointed in 2017 were also granted 25,000 stock options under the Stock Option Plan.

 In addition, the Chairs of the Audit Committee (the "Audit Committee") and the Compensation Committee receive annual fees of US\$20,000 and members of the Audit Committee and the Compensation Committee receive annual fees of US\$10,000 per committee.
-The Chairs of the Nominating and Corporate Governance Committee (the "N&CG Committee") and the Reserves and Health Safety and Environment Committee (the "Reserves and HSE Committee") of the Corporation receive annual fees of US\$10,000 and members of the N&CG Committee and the Reserves and HSE Committee receive annual fees of US\$5,000.
+The Chairs of the Nominating and Corporate Governance Committee (the "N&CG Committee") and the Reserves and Sustainability Committee (the "Reserves and Sustainability Committee") of the Corporation receive annual fees of US\$10,000 and members of the N&CG Committee and the Reserves and Sustainability Committee receive annual fees of US\$5,000.
 There are no meeting fees.